shubhaminnani/REG_histgen/README.md

-# "PathVLM: Pathology report generation using vision language model from gigapixel whole slide images"
+# "HistVLM: Pathology report generation using vision language model from gigapixel whole slide images"

 ### ✨ **Our method stood second in Test Phase 1!!**